 How Structured Packing Works

 While using structured packing, a liquid is forced into specific, preordained arrangements within the column.
+There are different types of structured packing that can be used.

 Instead of utilizing many small pieces, structured packing consists of large pieces of material.
 This material contains holes, grooves, corrugation and other textured elements that allow for increased surface area and contact ability.
 Structured packing, especially older structured packing, is often made of sheet metal, but it can also be made of plastic, porcelain, wire gauze and other materials.
 Plastic is particularly useful in applications involving corrosive liquids.